A Variance-Based Analysis of Sample Complexity for Grid Coverage: Introduction

 Verifying these conditions pointwise is infeasible, as it requires checking an uncountable set.
 A common strategy, therefore, is to sample $M$ discrete points uniformly at random \citep{cochran1977sampling, Metropolis01091949, caflisch1998monte, calafiore2006scenario, valiant1984theory, vapnik2013nature} from the space $\mathcal{X}$ and verify the condition on this finite set \citep{qu2024deep}.
 If the desired condition holds for all $M$ sample points, it is inferred with some controlled probability that the condition holds over the entire space \citep{fournier2011probabilistic, valiant1984theory, vapnik2013nature, Tempo2005}.
 This immediately raises the critical research question: what is the minimum number of samples $M$ (the sample complexity) needed to "cover" the space adequately, ensuring the reliability of this approximation?

 The sample complexity $M$ is often linked to the classical coupon collector problem \citep{motwani1996randomized, ferrante2014coupon, 10.1145/3126501}.
 Here, the continuous domain is discretized into $\tilde{C}$ subregions (“coupons”), with $\tilde{C}$ typically scaling as $O(\varepsilon^{-d})$ for a precision parameter $\varepsilon$.
 Standard analyses show an expected requirement of $\Theta(\tilde{C}\ln \tilde{C})$ \citep{motwani1996randomized, ferrante2014coupon}.
-When considering a failure probability $\delta$ (risk of incomplete coverage), analyses using Markov's inequality typically yield sample complexity bounds of $M = O(\frac{\tilde{C} \ln \tilde{C}}{\delta})$.
+When considering a failure probability $\delta$ (risk of incomplete coverage), stopping-time analyses(DCDC's Theorem 5 \citep{qu2024deep}) yield sample complexity bounds of $M = O(\frac{\tilde{C} \ln \tilde{C}}{\delta})$ via Markov's inequality on the stopping time $T$.

-However, a significant deficiency of these existing bounds is their linear $1/\delta$ dependence on the failure probability.
+However, a notable characteristic of such stopping-time bounds is their linear $1/\delta$ dependence on the failure probability.
 This means that requiring higher confidence dramatically increases the estimated sample size $M$, often leading to overly conservative estimates.
 For instance, in the DCDC algorithm context\citep{qu2024deep}, when dealing with functions satisfying Lipschitz conditions with constant $\tilde{L}$, the classical approach often overestimates the required sample size, potentially hindering practical implementation in resource-constrained scenarios.

 The primary objective of this research is to address this gap by deriving a more precise sample complexity bound for achieving full coverage in compact spaces via uniform random sampling, specifically aiming for an improved dependency on the failure probability $\delta$.
 Our study employs a direct probabilistic analysis of uncovered sub-regions after space discretization, leveraging Chebyshev's inequality \citep{feller1991introduction} rather than the classical Markov bound.
 The scope is focused on uniform random sampling within a $d$-dimensional unit hypercube $[0,1]^d$, with applications to problems like the DCDC verification task.